Looking to apply for a working holiday visa for Canada with dreams of working a ski season or living in Vancouver?

 This guide is intended to help applicants prepare and apply for the IEC, specifically the working holiday stream.
-It explains everything you need to know about acquiring a working holiday visa for Canada.
+It explains everything you need to know about successfully getting a working holiday visa for Canada in 2024.

-There’s a lot of misinformation about the IEC on the internet (mainly, I think, because it has changed so much in recent years) but you can be assured that this application guide is the most up to date and comprehensive around.
+There is a lot of misinformation about the IEC on the internet but you can be assured that this application guide is the most up-to-date and comprehensive around.

 What is the IEC program?